Entrepreneurship for the poor in developing countries Updated

 Summary and policy advice

-Small-scale entrepreneurs who struggle to make a living are common in developing countries, and as a result small-scale entrepreneurship programs will continue to be an important policy tool.
+Small-scale entrepreneurs who struggle to make a living are common in developing countries, and entrepreneurship programs for them will continue to be an important policy tool.
 The main policy objective of such programs is to improve the livelihoods of vulnerable entrepreneurs by teaching them relevant skills and helping them access the financing needed to improve their earning opportunities.
 The fundamental question concerns which interventions and combinations of programs are most effective in enabling the poor to start up and expand their business.
-Combining training and financing seems to be more effective in promoting labor market activities than providing only training or only financing.
-Providing business training can help small-scale entrepreneurs set up businesses and improve business practices, while providing customized support and follow-up services seems to improve the effectiveness of such programs.
+Combinations of training and financing as well as supplemental services, despite higher unit costs, are more effective in yielding greater returns than providing only training or only financing.
+Providing business training combined with behavioral design and promotion of entrepreneurial mind-sets are promising in helping small-scale entrepreneurs set up businesses and improve business practices.

 Moreover, when designing a new program, policymakers need to consider how to identify target participants, which businesses and activities to support, what core interventions to include, and what types of institutions will provide service delivery.
 Using an existing social assistance program for targeting and identifying the poor and facilitating their transition to entrepreneurship can be a good starting point.
 Profiling and understanding the skills and constraints facing potential participants are critical.
 Knowledge of the profiles of participants and their aspirations can guide the selection of program components, which can include a combination of fundamental skills (basic numeracy or literacy), core occupational skills, soft skills, and business and financial skills.
-Implementation arrangements, likely involving training providers and financial institutions, should be established once the design is determined.
-Finally, policymakers should also ensure that the programs incorporate a robust monitoring and evaluation system, so that the impacts can be properly assessed.
+Implementation arrangements, likely involving training providers, financial institutions and local professionals, should be established once the design is determined.
+Finally, policymakers should also ensure that the programs incorporate a robust monitoring and evaluation system, so that the impacts and cost-effectiveness can be properly assessed.

 Acknowledgments